Network errors

 })

 In the request handler above, MSW will respond to POST /endpoint requests with a network error.
-That, in turn, will reject the response promise and allow us to test how well we handle that scenario in code.
+That, in turn, will reject the response promise and allow us to test how well we handle that scenario in our code.

 πŸ‘¨β€πŸ’Ό Use what you've learned about the runtime request handlers (server.use()) to complete the network error handling test case in .